 The three main sites we wanted to be sure to visit were Þingvellir National Park, Geysir, and Gullfoss.
+While close together, all three are a destination in themselves!

 (Note that the Icelandic character “Þ” is pronounced like a “th”, so you will often see Þingvellir written as Thingvellir.)

-We’d made up a list of secondary sites to consider visiting (in order of location on our route), including Faxi Waterfall (4 minute walk from parking lot), the Secret Lagoon (a good stop if you want a nice swim in a hot spring), Skálholt Cathedral (a quick stop), the Kerið Crater (a minute to walk to the edge and back or a longer hike around the rim and/or base), and Reykjadalur Hot Spring Thermal River (another nice spot for a swim and/or 3km each way hike).
+When considering where to go, we’d made up a list of secondary sites to consider visiting (in order of location on our route), including Faxi Waterfall (4 minute walk from parking lot), the Secret Lagoon (a good stop if you want a nice swim in a hot spring), Skálholt Cathedral (a quick stop), the Kerið Crater (a minute to walk to the edge and back or a longer hike around the rim and/or base), and Reykjadalur Hot Spring Thermal River (another nice spot for a swim and/or 3km each way hike).

 As it turns out, we ended up forgetting our swim suits, and only remembered after being on the road for a while, so our top choice of the Secret Lagoon was out.
 And while we did see Faxi Waterfall, the Skálholt Cathedral, and the Kerið Crater, we simply ran out of steam and didn’t have time for the Reykjadalur Hot Spring Thermal River.